Contact: Toshie Marra

 Scope of Collection

-Literature (classical and modern), Language, History, Philosophy, Religion, Archaeology, Anthropology, Art History, Social Conditions, Government documents
+Literature and Literary Criticism (classical and modern), Language, History, Philosophy, Religion, Archaeology, Anthropology, Art History, Social Conditions, government documents, etc.

 Primary Languages and Formats

 Japanese.
-Chiefly monographs and serials, manuscripts, cartographic materials, microforms, and electronic materials.
+Chiefly monographs and serials -- with some manuscripts, cartographic materials, microforms, and electronic resources.

 - Japanese government documents.

-- Edo and Meiji maps - Over 2,300 titles of old cartographic materials.
+- Edo and Meiji maps - Over 2,300 titles of old cartographic (woodblock, copperplate, and manuscript) materials dating from the seventeenth through the nineteenth centuries, many from the Mitsui Collection.

-- Murakami Collection - Over 7,000 titles of modern Japanese literature first editions from Meiji and Taisho eras (1868 - 1925)
+- Murakami Collection - Over 7,000 titles of modern Japanese literature first editions from the Meiji and Taisho eras (1868 - 1925).